-- (m) Parking is to be provided on the site in accordance with the rates and requirements identified under this DCP (refer Part 9.3 Parking Controls).
-In addition, at least one parking space must be provided for a bicycle, and one must be provided for a motorcycle, for every 5 boarding rooms. - (n) Parking spaces and access thereto are not to be located within communal open space areas or landscaped areas.
+n.
+Parking is to be provided on the site in accordance with the rates and requirements identified under this DCP (refer Part 9.3 Parking Controls).
+For every 5 boarding rooms or part thereof, area equivalent to one parking space must be provided for a bicycle parking and area equivalent to one parking space one must be provided for motorcycle parking.